wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 ## Get the data

 Ensure you have a directory called `~/2017-09-BIO721_genome_bioinformatics_input`.
-If not, you can find it on Apocriate at `/data/SBCS-MSc-BioInf/data`(you can use scp for this).
+If not, you can find it on Apocrita at `/data/SBCS-MSc-BioInf/data`(you can use scp for this).

 ## Short read cleaning